-Investing in our securities involves risks.
-See the section entitled "Risk Factors" beginning on page 7 of this prospectus to read about factors you should consider before buying our securities.
+Investing in our securities involves a high degree of risk.
+See the section entitled "Risk Factors" beginning on page 6 of this prospectus to read about factors you should consider before buying our securities.

 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.